Mole Negro OaxaqueñoTlayudasTamalesCaldo de Piedra

 A traditional Mesoamerican dish of masa dough, filled and wrapped in corn husks.

-Why start here · Tamales are a testament to the ancient culinary practices that continue to thrive in Oaxaca, bridging past and present through the simple, comforting taste of masa.
+Why start here · Tamales carry the ancient cooking practices that are still alive in Oaxaca, bridging past and present through the simple, homestyle taste of masa.

 The Pantry